Study privacy policy

 How long we keep your data

-We will keep your direct identifiers (eg name) for up to two years after the study has finished, unless you are under 18 in which case we have to keep it until you are 21 because of the statute of limitations.
-Your other personal data will be retained for at least 30 years after the end of the study, in line with relevant legislation.
+We will keep your direct identifiers (e.g., name) for up to five years after the study has finished, unless you are under 18 in which case we have to keep it until you are 21 because of the statute of limitations.

+We may need to retain personal data for longer if it is necessary to fulfil our purposes, including any relating to legal, accounting, or reporting requirements.
 We may also retain personal data for further research for which a legal basis exists.
 This will always be done in accordance with data protection laws.
 General information about how long different types of information are retained by the University can be found in the University’s Privacy Notice for Research Participants:

 Edinburgh University Privacy Notice